fayezqandeel/odoo-react-cicd/README.md

 ```

 13. Create branch and push anything to it, please not that branch name should be in this pattern feature|hotfix|bugfix/[JIRA-TICKET-NUMBER] for example feature/LGR-675 or hotfix/LGR-754

+14. In you domain DNS management, create A record to forward all subdomains to AWS EC2 ip instance
+15. Navigate to, [JIRE-TICKET-NUMBER].react.[YOUR DOMAIN] to see react interface, i.e 432.react.mydomain.com
+16. Navigate to, [JIRE-TICKET-NUMBER].odoo.[YOUR DOMAIN] to see odoo interface, i.e 432.odoo.mydomain.com
+18. create new database in odoo with name [TICKET-NUMBER], i.e 432